uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: King ♣/Wands
   + upright: leader, visionary, entrepreneur, overcoming challenges
   + reversed: impulsive, hasty, ruthless, impulsive, overbearing, unachievable expectations
++ The Wanderer's Oracle: Mountain ‖ Earth
+  + situation: The Wanderer comes to the base of a steep, almost vertical mountain face that rises directly from the plain.
+  + admonition: This is a technical climb, but it could be very rewarding.
+To undertake it, you must be practiced and prepared.
+If you are, then climb with care, taking nothing for granted.
 + Greek Myth: The Labors of Heracles - 8\.
 The Mares of Diomedes
   + mode: capture, with help from companions, then tame
   + results: in some accounts, Heracles' closest companion is eaten by the Mares, but in the end, they are